 Reanalyses and derived downscaled products are used by the wind analysts community as long-term reference meteorological information to overcome data limitations.
 These reanalyses assimilate a combo of multi-sourced observations, from conventional to remote sensing meteorological data.
 An advanced assimilation model is employed to homogenize all the input observations in space and time covering periods from some years ago to the present day.

 In July 2017, the last reanalysis from the European Center for Medium-Range Weather Forecasts (ECMWF) was released, developed through the Copernicus Climate Change Service (C3S).
-The ECMWF reanalysis project is known as ERA; data processing and distribution is carried out by ECMWF.
+The ECMWF reanalysis project is known as ERA; data processing and distribution are carried out by ECMWF.
 This latest reanalysis is the fifth generation and is called ERA5.
-ERA-Interim released in November 2011, was its predecessor.
+ERA-Interim, released in November 2011, was its predecessor.

 ERA5 has both, higher spatial and temporal resolution than previous reanalyses.
 This high-resolution data may question the need for using Limited Area Models (LAMs) such as the Weather Research and Forecasting (WRF) model, developed by NCAR, which is one of the most commonly used mesoscale NWP systems in the wind industry for downscaling into high-resolution data.